 Yellowstone, Yosemite, Grand Canyon — every American has heard of the country’s touchstone national parks.
-But, the entire parks system consists of many smaller, lesser-known, and quite remote parks that each provide the perfect opportunity to unwind and unplug.
+However, the National Park Service consists of many smaller, lesser-known, and far-flung destinations that each provide the perfect opportunity to unwind and unplug.
 Here are three of the least visited, most remote U.S. National Parks.

 Key West is well-known as “the end of the road” for road trippers seeking the southernmost point in the contiguous United States.
 However, 70 miles beyond the land of Jimmy Buffet lies the 100-square-mile Dry Tortugas National Park.
 The park consists almost entirely of water, plus seven tiny islands — all smaller than any of the Florida Keys.
 Garden Key, the main island in the archipelago, is home to Fort Jefferson.
 The 200-year-old fort is one of the largest in the country and remains well-intact to this day.
 Most visitors arrive by ferry or floatplane and quickly explore the fort for an hour or two before heading back to Key West.
 However, it’s worth planning a full-day visit to allow time for snorkeling or, better yet, diving.
 The surrounding waters are among the clearest and warmest of any in the United States.
 For an even more intense experience, book one of the few reservable camping spots near the fort.
 As the parks service allows few overnight guests, visitors are likely to have most of the park to themselves, and the sunsets and stargazing are out of this world.